KrystianSoltys/fastboard-cpp/README.md

 <b>Every from of feedback will be really appreciated</b></br></br>
 Contact me if you want to help my progressing in programming :d  xks777x@gmail.com</br>

-Application works on Windows (later also on Linux), can be compiled using both GCC(MinGW) and MSVC compilers.
+Application works on Windows (later also on Linux), can be compiled using MSVC compiler.

 ### Features
 <ul>